How to get a Certificate of Sponsorship for your UK Health and Care Visa

 After I have received my Certificate of Sponsorship, what do I do next?

 The NHS trust will issue you your CoS with a digital reference number stated at the top.
-You then have three months to apply for your Tier 2 visa from the date the CoS has been issued.
+You then have three months to apply for your UK Health and Care Visa from the date the CoS has been issued.

 Once your CoS has been issued, you should read it thoroughly to check the information is correct: